Hill House Nap Dress Review

 Due to the wild increase in popularity over the last year or so, the Nap Dresses sell out FAST, especially the smaller sizes.
 They have been scaling up their production with the last few releases but I imagine it must be hard to predict with such a fast growing consumer base (their IG follower count tripled since I started following them earlier this year!).
 If you are able to get on the website at 12pm, I think you will be okay (but maybe not at 12:10pm).
 Definitely, make sure you have your payment and address information entered so you are ready to add to cart and check out ASAP.

 There’s a Facebook group called Hill House Home BST where you can buy Nap Dresses secondhand, often at a better price than Poshmark.
 It’s also a good resource if you need specific size recommendations.
+Another Facebook group.
+I recommend joining is Nap Dress Nation & Grandmillenial Inspiration, which is more inclusive in terms of both brands and conversation topics.
 If you are looking for more affordable options than the original Nap Dress, there are a lot of Hill House inspired dresses available.
 Few Moda has a calypso dress that is very similar to the Ellie (and only $64!).
 I can’t speak to the quality as I have not tried them.

 HOW TO STYLE THEM